o-yuksel/o-yuksel.github.io/_projects/4_project.md

 ### Conclusion

-In my preliminary attempt to merge Darwinian dynamics with non-linear developmental memory, I have stuck to a two-trait game and added a third trait as their correlation for simplicity.
-Although this combination achieved both frequency-dependent and developmental dynamics, it can only encompass two genetic traits instead of the 32 traits that make up the images of Charles Darwin and Donald Hebb.
-Therefore, we do not observe modular strategy shifts and novel combinations of traits being utilized.
-We need models of frequency-dependence that encompass a broader range of traits.
-However, it's problematic to conclude the relationship between many traits.
+In my preliminary attempt to merge Darwinian dynamics with non-linear developmental memory, I focused on a two-trait game and added a third trait as their correlation for simplicity.
+Although this combination successfully captured both frequency-dependent and developmental dynamics, it was limited to two genetic traits, falling short of encompassing the 32 traits that make up the images of Charles Darwin and Donald Hebb.
+Consequently, we do not observe modular strategy shifts or the utilization of novel trait combinations.
+To capture such phenomena, we need frequency-dependent models that account for a broader range of traits, enabling the emergence of novel combinations, correlations, and the apparent strategies observed empirically.

-By integrating developmental memory and trait correlations, this research opens new pathways for understanding how populations evolve complex strategies over time.
-These models can be applied in diverse fields to better understand and predict the direction of evolution.

 References

 Watson, R.A. and Szathmáry, E. (2016) ‘How can evolution learn?’, Trends in Ecology &amp; Evolution, 31(2), pp. 147–157. doi:10.1016/j.tree.2015.11.009.
+Bukkuri, A. and Brown, J.S.
+(2021) ‘Evolutionary game theory: Darwinian dynamics and the g function approach’, Games, 12(4).
+Available at: https://doi.org/10.3390/g12040072.
+Vincent, T.L. and Brown, J.S.
+(2005) Evolutionary Game Theory, Natural Selection, and Darwinian Dynamics.
+Cambridge: Cambridge University Press.
+Available at: https://doi.org/10.1017/CBO9780511542633.
+Watson, R.A. et al. (2014) ‘The Evolution Of Phenotypic Correlations And “Developmental Memory”’, Evolution, 68(4), pp. 1124–1138.
+Available at: https://doi.org/10.1111/evo.12337.